JannieI/canvas-workstation-V3/src/app/roadmap.md

      Ease of use / Simplicity
     -------------------------
     - GO BACK TO SIMPLICITY !!!
 Review regular on how to make it easier and faster.
 If like SPSS where everything sits behinds a menu item, then too difficult.
 Simplify (Ivan)
-    - Review whether as beautiful as Simplus
     - Relook at ALL forms for consistent layout, look and feel, INcluding the popups like the W title
     - everything must be accessable IN 3 CLICKS
-    - be able to make a Dashboard in 5 mins
-    - Add 'X' top left on all, so that it can close if screen is too small and the save button  overflow beyond the screen
     - Keep Help Message on top of forms uniform - always look and feel the same.
 Also, make sure there is a preference to switch it back on manually.
     Standard unit of measure: maybe save all as rem, and user can select px, rem, etc?
     - neaten first time user for all forms: maybe more GotIt help messages that shows up only once, and disappears after GotIt was clicked.
 Key example: first time EditMode is used, the user needs to understand Save and Discard.
     - Google Sheets says 'All changes saved' after each change.
 Should we do the same, ie after each resize or drag-n-drop?